TeamARES/rover-navigation/README.md

 3. Then launch the amcl node and give robot the initial pose

+- amcl is working fine

 4. Then launch the move-base node and move the robot from one point to another

+- this is not working fine , see in para-meters what is the problem!
 ## To do:

 1. use the maps of the turtlebot and try to run the amcl and move_base node on it